WildnSwole is reader-supported. When you buy through links on my site I may earn an affiliate commission at no extra cost to you.

 There are many exercises that can help restore natural curvature and reduce the pain associated with this syndrome.

-In this article, we will discuss 19 of the best flat back syndrome exercises you can do to reduce pain and improve posture.
+In this article, I will discuss 19 of the best flat back syndrome exercises you can do to reduce pain and improve posture.

 What Is Flat Back Syndrome and What Causes It